vivaria/edisonrul.ing/README.md

 ## RED OGRE

 *   Sending card(s) from your hand to the Graveyard is a cost.
-*   "Red Ogre's" effect targets card(s) on the field.
+*   "Red Ogre"'s effect targets card(s) on the field.

 ## RED-EYES B. CHICK